Tree Works and Felling Licences

 In woodlands, even if a TPO is in force, you must first apply to the Forestry Commission for a felling licence if you want to cut down trees containing more than five cubic metres of wood in any calendar quarter (see 'Internet Links').
 However, there are exceptions to this rule.
 For example, you do not need a licence to felling trees in parks or enclosed gardens.

 If a licence is required and the trees are covered by a TPO, the Forestry Commission will deal with your application in consultation with MVDC.
 Where the Commission proposes to grant a licence, it will first give notice to MVDC, which then has the right to comment on or object to the proposal.
-In that instance, the application will be referred to the Secretary of State for Communities and Local Government, who will make a final decision.
-The Commission usually requires felled trees to be restocked, and does not normally grant licences to change woodland to agricultural use.
+In that instance, the application will be referred to the Secretary of State for Housing, Communities and Local Government, who will make a final decision.
+The Forestry Commission usually requires felled trees to be restocked, and does not normally grant licences to change woodland to agricultural use.